Billy Dewell

 William Austin Dewell (January 2, 1917 – January 19, 2000) was an American professional football player.
 He was selected in the fourth round of the 1939 NFL draft.
-He played professionally with the Chicago Cardinals of the National Football League (NFL).
-He served in World War II for the United States Navy before rejoining the Cardinals in 1945.
+He played and coached professionally for the Chicago Cardinals of the National Football League (NFL).He served in World War II for the United States Navy before rejoining the Cardinals in 1945.
+Dewell was inducted into the SMU athletics hall of fame in 1984.